ttomtsis/DVDApplication/README.md

 ## Locally

 ### Option 1: Build with maven
-You will need to have the following installed on your machine:

-* Java 17+
-* Maven 3.9.1+, or you can use the provided maven wrapper
-* MySQL Server installed or running in a container.

-To build and run the project, follow these steps:
+To build and run the project using maven, follow these steps:

 * Clone the repository to your local machine: `git clone https://github.com/ttomtsis/DVDApplication`
 * Navigate to the project directory
 * Build the project: `mvn clean install`
 * Run the project: `mvn spring-boot:run`

+**NOTE**: You can also use the provided maven wrapper

 ### Option 2: Native executable
 You can also download the latest native executable